-None-the-less – here’s how to SEO a WordPress blog:
+So here’s how to SEO a WordPress blog:

 Although the WordPress platform is naturally search engine friendly, there are some things you can do to give it an extra boost:

-Install the All-in-One-SEO-Pack plugin.
+Install an SEO plugin.

 Setting these META tags on a post-by-post basis gives you more granular control and definitely helps in the search results.

 Remember – your blog’s home page will not necessarily be the first page people land on, so optimising each post is important.

 So install and configure one of the WordPress SEO plugins